phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 02 - Introduction to CS7637.md

 ## Class Goals

 Goals of this class include learning:

-- Core methods of KBAI
+- Core methods of KBAI: schemes for structured knowledge represenation, memory organization, reasoning, learning, cognitive architecture, meta reasoning (reasoning about reasoning)
-- Tasks addressed by KBAI
+- Tasks addressed by KBAI: planning, explaination, diagnosis, and design
 - How KBAI agents use these methods to address these tasks
-- The relationship between AI and human recognition
+- The relationship between AI and human recognition:
+    - Use theories of human cognition to design human like AI
+    - Use AI technique about testable hypothese about human cognition

-## Class Outcomes
+## Class Learning Outcomes

 Class outcomes include:

-- Designing and implementing a KBAI agent
+- Designing and implementing a KBAI agent: related to 1st learning goal
-- Using formal strategies and agents to address complex practical problems
+- Using formal strategies and agents to address complex practical problems: related to 2nd learning goal
-- Using the design and results of KBAI agents to reflect on human cognition
+- Using the design and results of KBAI agents to reflect on human cognition and vise versa: related to 4th learning goal

 ## Class Strategies

-We will learn in this class through examples, doing, project-based learning, personalization, and reflection.
+We will learn in this class through
+- examples,
+- doing
+- project-based learning: mini projects
+- personalization
+- and reflection: end of each lession, journal/report
+- extra: collaborative learning

 ## Introduction To Computational Psychometrics

-**Psychometrics** is a study of human intelligence, aptitude, and knowledge. **Computational psychometrics** is the design of computer agents that can take the same kinds of tests (intelligence, aptitude, and knowledge) as humans.
+**Psychometrics** is a study of human intelligence, aptitude, and knowledge.
+**Computational psychometrics** is the design of computer agents that can take the same kinds of tests (intelligence, aptitude, and knowledge) as humans.
+- analyze how well ai do compare to human
+- understand how human intelligence works through designing ai agent

 ## Raven's Progressive Matrices

 **Raven's Progressive Matrices** were written in the 1930s to examine general intelligence.
-The test consists of 60 strictly visual multiple-choice analogy problems.
-These matrices range from 2x2, 3x3, to even a 2x1 matrix.
+The test consists of 60 strictly **visual** multiple-choice analogy problems.
+These matrices range from 2x2, 3x3, to even a special 2x1 matrix.

 ## Principles Of KBAI